CSC207-2022F-UofT/course-project-fitpredict/README.md

 <img src="images/3create_user_screen.png" width="600">

+Enter your information into the text fields provided.
+You need to input:
+1. **Username**: at least 5 characters with letters and numbers.
+2. **Password**: at least 5 characters with letters and numbers.
+3. **Re-enter password**: enter the same password you chose above.
+4. **Weight**: must be a number; will be used in fitness stats calculations.
+5. **Height**: must be a number; will be used in fitness stats calculations.
+6. **Gender**: enter 'Male', 'Female', or 'Other'; will be used in fitness stats calculations.
+7. **Birthday**: enter in the form 'YYYY-MM-DD'; will be used in fitness stats calculations.

 Then, click the `Create Account` button.
 This will create your account with the information that you entered.
 If the account creation was successful, this message will pop up on your screen: